Feb 04, 2023

 - About me page.
 Introduce yourself.
 Let readers know more about yourself and why you chose to start a book blog in the first place.
 Are they reading a book review blog or one meant for the discovery of new authors?

 - Contact page.
 Include contact information such as your email address or your social media profiles.
-Providing a contact form is also a great idea.
+Using a contact form plugin to add a contact form is also a great idea.